pdcoxhead/KidzSign-in/htmlPrinter/README.md

 # htmlPrinter

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to print kids/parent stickers for kids church

 ## Usage

-FIXME
+Not used yet :)

 ## License

-Copyright Â© 2013 FIXME
+Copyright pdcoxhead © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.